 The Trustees confirm that they have complied with their duty under section 4 of the Charities Act 2006 to have due regard to the Charity Commission’s general guidance on public benefit.

-Our Board of Trustees: Vision Housing has been governed by a Board of Trustees since 2008.
-Our Board is comprised of senior managers from the private, public and third sectors.
-New trustees serve a probationary period where they are made aware of the general requirements of trustees, as set out by the Charities Commission, and spend time with the operational team to understand the work load and the daily challenges and opportunities staff are presented with.
+Our Board of Trustees: Vision Housing Board of Trustees is “comprised of senior managers from the private, public and third sectors” New trustees serve a probationary period where they are made aware of the general requirements of trustees, as set out by the Charities Commission, and spend time with the operational team to understand the work load and the daily challenges and opportunities staff are presented with.